-Behrend's landmark treasures serves as a community asset.
-Sherri A. “Sam” Mason, Ph.D., sustainability coordinator at Penn State Behrend, will provide an update on the improvements that have been made at Wintergreen Gorge and the next phases of the project.
+Behrend's treasured landmark serves as a community asset.
+Sherri A. “Sam” Mason, Ph.D., sustainability coordinator at Penn State Behrend, provides an update on the improvements that have been made at Wintergreen Gorge and the next phases of the project.

 The Electoral College: Past, Present, and Future